-To store your shaving cream slime: Keep at room temperature in a sealed airtight container.
+Keep your finished fluffy slime at room temperature in a sealed airtight container.
 Washing hands before playing will help extend the life of your fluffy slime.

-There are three starter slime recipes that form the base for hundreds of awesome slime variations, like this Fluffy Slime.
+There are three starter slime recipes that form the base for hundreds of awesome slime variations, like this one!
 Once you master these basic recipes, you can make almost anything!

-- Slime too sticky?
+- Is your slime too sticky?
 Add more liquid starch, one Tablespoon at a time.
 After each spoonful, take a couple minutes to work the starch completely into your slime before adding more.